 Our top five UK dividend stocks were chosen due to their solid financial health, which means that they are able to generate consistent profits and pay out dividends to shareholders.
 In addition, we have chosen companies that have a dividend yield of 7% and above, with some nearer the 10% mark.
 Furthermore, they have solid Fitch investment-grade credit ratings (BBB and above).
 All of the companies have a long track record of paying dividends to shareholders, meaning they are committed to returning value to investors.

-This London-based investment management company uses its cash pile to invest in equities, property and bonds.
-For more than 80 years, it’s been making shrewd decisions in relatively safe assets and throwing off cash returns to its shareholders.
+London-based investment management company M&G uses its cash pile to invest in equities, property, and bonds.
+For more than 80 years, it has been making shrewd decisions in relatively safe assets and giving cash returns to its shareholders.

-The company only listed on the London Stock Exchange (LSE) in 2019 when it was spun out of insurance group Prudential.
-But it has already been marked as one of the highest dividend-paying stocks in the UK.
-It’s one of only four FTSE 100 companies, which in 2019, paid a dividend yield greater than 10%.
+The company was only listed on the London Stock Exchange (LSE) in 2019 when it was spun out of insurance group Prudential.
+However, it has already been marked as one of the highest-dividend-paying stocks in the UK.

 Imperial Brands, formerly known as Imperial Tobacco, is a UK-based FTSE 100 tobacco and cigarette manufacturer.
 It has a long track record of returning cash to investors and is considered one of the best dividend stocks in the FTSE 100.